-- If you are overweight, talk to your doctor about losing weight before the surgery through a healthy diet and exercise plan.
+- Losing excess weight before the surgery through a healthy diet and exercise plan

-- Not eating or drinking just prior to surgery as directed.
-Your doctor may cancel your surgery if you eat or drink too close to the start of the procedure due to a risk of complications.
-These include choking on stomach contents during deep anesthesia.
+- Not eating or drinking before surgery as directed.
+Your surgery may be cancelled if you eat or drink too close to the start of surgery because you can choke on stomach contents during anesthesia.

 Questions to ask your doctor